This best sweet potato chili recipe is all star and a family favorite! It’s a delicious healthy dinner recipe where you won’t miss the meat.

 - 1 tablespoon balsamic vinegar (optional)

-- Garnishes: Hot sauce, sour cream or cashew cream, sliced green onions, shredded cheese
+- Garnishes: Hot sauce, sour cream (or vegan sour cream or cashew cream), sliced green onions, shredded cheese

 - Dice the onion.
 Dice the green pepper.
 Dice the sweet potatoes into a small dice (cubes about 1/2-inch thick).
 Make sure to cut the sweet potatoes as directed so they cook quickly and to obtain the correct chili consistency.
 Mince the garlic.

 - In a large Dutch oven or stockpot (at least 5 quarts), heat the olive oil.
 Sauté onion, peppers and sweet potatoes on medium-high heat for 8 minutes, stirring frequently.
 Then turn down the heat to medium low.

 - Add the garlic, tomatoes and their liquid, beans, corn, vegetable broth, chili powder, cumin, cayenne pepper, cocoa powder, kosher salt, and black pepper.
 Stir, then cover and cook for 25 minutes, stirring occasionally.

 - After the 25 minutes, mix the masa harina with ½ cup water and stir it together in a small bowl.
 Add the mixture to the chili to thicken, and cook 10 minutes more.
 Stir in the balsamic vinegar.

 - Season with additional kosher salt and pepper to taste.